-For a company, based on results of the study, it is known that partially the independent variable which has the highest coefficient value and most significant influence in determining the Price to Book Value is Return On Assets.
-The coefficient value of ROA is 6.476 and significance value of 0.000 at a significant level of 0.05.
-Furthermore, the independent variable partially has the second major influence after ROA is CSR which has a coefficient point of 1.969 and a significant point of 0.004 at a significance level of 0.05.
-After that, the company's measured with a coefficient value of 0.158 and an outstanding value of 0.000.
+For a company, based on results of the study, it is known that partially the independent variable which has the highest coefficient value and most significant is the new independent variable partially has the second major influence after ROA is CSR which has a coefficient point of 0.05.
+Furthermore, the independent variable partially has the second major influence after ROA is CSR which has a coefficient point of 0.004 at a significance level of 0.05.
+After that, the company's measured with a coefficient val as point of 0.158 and an outstanding value of 0.000.
 Furthermore, partially the variable that contains the least influence on Price to Book Value is leverage (Debt to Equity Ratio) where this variable has a coefficient value of 0.126 with an outstanding value of 0.002.
 Thus the factor that is quite effected on the value of the company is the profitability that the company has successfully obtained.
 Therefore, it is expected that the management of the company can increase its net profit.
 Because high profitability will provide an indication of good company prospects, therefore, it can attract investors to raise the demand for their shares.
 Furthermore, increasing stock demand will cause the company's value to increase.

 For prospective investors, you can use the results of this study as a reference for consideration before deciding to invest in order to get results in accordance with expectations.
 Referring to the results of the study, it was found that the factors that most influence the value of the company are Return On Assets (ROA) and Corporate Social Responsibility (CSR).
-So that it is expected that investors and prospective investors from now on not only use the company's profitability in considering investment decisions.
+So that it is expected that investors and prospective investors from now on not only use the company's profitability imponsidering investment decisions.

-The results of this study should be interpreted with caution because of the limitations.
-First, this study only tests the relationship between firm value improvement strategy, corporate social responsibility, and institutional ownership and does not establish any causal relationship between them.
+The results of this study should be interpreted with ca 26 n because of the limitations.
+First, this study only tests the ationship between firm value improvement strategy, corp 52 e social responsibility, and institutional ownership and does not establish any causal relationship between them.
 Corporate social responsibility can influence firm value improvement as well as be influenced by it.
 Second, many factors can influence management decisions to focus on corporate social responsibility, such as moral obligations, government requirements, and maintaining good reputation and sustainability, which are not directly discussed in this study.
 Therefore, future research that examines the relationship between firm value improvement strategy, corporate social responsibility, and institutional ownership should discuss the changes in public opinion, development of moral values and social standards about business roles.